paradigm/digmbot-rs/README.md

     - `plugin/mod.rs` has a `plugins()` function which lists enabled plugins.
 Add any new plugin to it, or comment/remove any which you'd like to disable.
 - Configuration should be stored in `~/.config/digmbot/` on Linux or the equivalent on other platforms.
 - Convention is for special commands to be prefixed with a semicolon.
-- Debug convention is for `*`-prefixed messages to indicate an event, `+`-prefixed messages to indicate an internal action

 ### Feature submission ideas